Samizo-AITL/ai-control-safety-package/README.md

 # AI Control Safety Package

-🚧 **Currently in early-stage availability (limited engagement).**
+🚧 **Currently under development.**
-This package is offered on a **limited basis** while real-world engagements and feedback are being incorporated.
-Availability and scope may be adjusted without notice.
+This package is **not yet offered as a deployable or commercial solution**.
+It is being prepared as a design and governance framework, and real-world engagements have not yet been conducted.

 This site provides a **practical design package** for introducing
 AI / LLM-based control systems **safely and responsibly**.